Fay09020902/Ticket-Pass/README.md

 ## Seats
 1. As a user, I want to be able to select specific seats for an event so that I can choose my preferred viewing experience.
-This involves displaying a seat map and allowing users to select seats based on their preferences
+This involves displaying a seat map and allowing users to select seats based on their preferences and change my selection.
-2. As a user, I want to be able to delete a ticket I have purchased
+2. As a user, I want to see available seats and their status (available, selected, sold).

 # MVP